I Want to Cleanse. Where Should I Start?

 Increase cleansing and alkaline foods and habits

 Some foods are naturally more cleansing than others.
 Generally, vegetables and fruits are more cleansing than grains, beans, nuts, and seeds.
-Increasing fresh organic vegetables and eliminating harmful foods could be enough of a seasonal cleanse to bring you back into balance.
+Increasing your intake of fresh organic vegetables and eliminating harmful foods could be enough of a seasonal cleanse to bring you back into balance.
 This is especially true if you already have a reasonably healthy diet of organic whole foods.

 Eliminate harmful, stagnating, and acid forming foods